-The board of directors has affirmatively determined that thirteen of the fourteen current directors on the board, namely, Mr. Chase, Mr. Golub, Ms. Holiday, Mr. Krenicki, Dr. Lavizzo-Mourey, Dr. Meyers, Mr. McManus, Mr. Mullin, Mr. Quigley, Mr. Reynolds, Mr. Schrader, Dr. Williams and Mr. Wilson, including all four of the company's proposed nominees for election at the 2014 annual meeting, are independent within the meaning of the rules and standards of the NYSE.
-In addition, the board of directors has affirmatively determined that Mr. Checki, who will replace Mr. Krenicki as a director effective as of May 1, 2014, is independent within the meaning of the rules and standards of the NYSE.
+The board of directors has affirmatively determined that thirteen of the fourteen current directors on the board, namely, Mr. Chase, Mr. Golub, Ms. Holiday, Mr. Krenicki, Dr. Lavizzo-Mourey, Dr. Meyers, Mr. McManus, Mr. Mullin, Mr. Quigley, Mr. Reynolds, Mr. Schrader, Dr. Williams and Mr. Wilson are independent within the meaning of the rules and standards of the NYSE.
+In addition, the board of directors has affirmatively determined that all five of the company's proposed nominees for election at the 2014 annual meeting, namely, Mr. Checki, Ms. Holiday, Mr. Mullin, Mr. Quigley and Mr. Wilson are independent within the meaning of the rules and standards of the NYSE.
 The board determined that these directors and nominees not only met all "bright-line" criteria under these rules, but also that, based on all known relevant facts and circumstances, there did not exist any relationship that would compromise the independence of these directors.
 In particular, the board determined that Mr. Mullin's prior service as an executor of the estate of Leon Hess or as trustees of certain related trusts and entities does not impair his independence because there are no factors relating to such service that would exert influence on his decisions with respect to matters affecting the company.
 Mr. Mullin no longer serves as an executor or trustee of these trusts or entities.